pink

 What about exam access arrangements?

 If you have indicated on your exam entry form that you are registered with the Disability and Neurodiversity Services (D&N), the Doctoral School will contact the D&N team to ask for information about what reasonable adjustments can be made to the exam to better suit your needs.
 The examiners will be made aware of the DNS suggestions prior to the viva, as appropriate.
-Please contact the D&N for further information on how the viva may be adjusted.
+Please contact the D&N team for further information on how the viva may be adjusted.

 Extenuating circumstances